March 02, 2022

 Leadership and Initiation from the Grassroots

-- In Mexico, The Bicitekas advocacy group has carried out cycle education and awareness courses for mothers in Mexico City’s northern district of Miguel Hidalgo, leveraging safe cycling skills as a way for mothers to navigate household serving journeys in an affordable, independent and reliable manner, while also strengthening community bonds.
+- In Mexico, The Bicitekas advocacy group has carried out cycle education and awareness courses for mothers in Mexico City’s northern district of Miguel Hidalgo, leveraging safe cycling skills as a way for mothers to navigate household serving journeys in an affordable, independent, and reliable manner, while also strengthening community bonds.

-These are just a few initiatives among many that support the human infrastructure of cycling, not only by increasing uptake, but by reducing transport poverty and inequality, and promoting community cohesion, public joy, and healthier lifestyles.
+These are just a few initiatives among many that support the human infrastructure of cycling, not only by increasing uptake but by reducing transport poverty and inequality and promoting community cohesion, public joy, and healthier lifestyles.

 Cities Taking Action

-The Tandem of Human & Built Infrastructure
+The Tandem of Human and Built Infrastructure

 - reducing skill and cost barriers